gvwilson/fiction/iffy/index.md

 "Not without my tools."

 Her second nudge was more of a shove.
-"Sir, we can come back for---"
+"Sir, we can come back for—"

 "If it takes too long for us to come back, there won't be anything for us to come back *to*,"